JensWalter/jens.dev/content/post/2023/classic-businessworks-stack.md

 # How Sources and Dependencies are kept.

-All sources where located in one big mono-repo.
+All the sources were in one big mono-repo.
-This repo defined engines, which followed the definition of backend systems.
+This repo defined engines that followed the definition of backend systems.
-So for every system (with all of its services) we hade one source project present.
+So for each system (with all its services) we had a source project.
-Shared functionality was distributed through project-libraries, so it can be pulled into multple engines.
+Shared functionality was distributed through project libraries so that it could be pulled into multiple engines.

 # How to build stuff.

-The CI pipeline in use is Jenkins.
-Every time a checkin in happening a Jenkins job is trigger to build a zip file which contains the following definitions:
+The CI pipeline used is Jenkins.
+Each time a check-in occurs, a Jenkins job is triggered to create a zip file containing the following definitions
 - ems queues/topics
-- file shares (required directories for testing)
+- File shares (required directories for testing)
-- database script
+- Database script
 - EAR file for Tibco Administrator
-- files for local file system patches
+- Files for local file system patches

 ![jenkins-ci](/assets/2023/jenkins-ci.drawio.png)

-While this applies to every since engine, the need arose early to also define composites (multiple engines).
+While this applies to any since engine, the need to define composites (multiple engines) arose early on.
-Composites are also defined through sources repositories.
-Those repositories only consist of versioned depenendencies, but have no code of their own.
-This way we could re-use the exising pipelines and architecture.
+Composites are also defined by source repositories.
+These repositories consist only of versioned dependencies, but have no code of their own.
+This allowed us to reuse the existing pipelines and architecture.

 # How stuff is rolled out.

 ![jenkins-rollout](/assets/2023/jenkins-deploy.drawio.png)

-Every environment had its own definition file as jenkins job definition.
+Each environment had its own definition file as a Jenkins job definition.
-This definition file covers settings like:
+This definition file contains settings such as
-- database url/credentials
+- Database url/credentials
 - Tibco EMS url/credentials
 - Tibco Administrator url/credentials
 - Machine list (used for file rollout)
-- installed software list
+- Installed software list
-- additional feature list
+- Additional feature list
-    - has DMZ support
+   - is DMZ supported
-    - is setup as cluster/singe instance
+    - Is set up as a cluster/single instance
     - has regions

-Through the jenkins UI we could select an environment first.
-Depending on the selected environment and therefore feature present on that environment we coudl trigger tasks to be performed.
+Using the Jenkins UI, we could first select an environment.
+Depending on the selected environment and therefore the features available on that environment, we could trigger tasks to be executed.

 Tasks supported by our Jenkins jobs:
-- restart environment
+- Restart environment
-- rollout software (install/update EMS, BW, third party components)
+- Deploy software (install/update EMS, BW, 3rd party components)
-- deploy Single engine
+- Deploy single engine
-    - deploy database script
+    - Deploy database script
-    - EMS definitions, Queue, Topics, Bridges, Routes
+    - EMS definitions, queue, topics, bridges, routes
-    - prepare Fileshares
+    - Prepare file shares
-    - deploy BW EAR through Administrator
+    - Deploy BW EAR via Administrator
-    - run filesystem rollout (e.g. SSL certificates, config files)
+    - Perform file system rollout (e.g. SSL certificates, config files)
-- deploy composite (just a collection of multiple engines)
+- Deploy composite (just a collection of multiple engines)

 [Next Up: Containerizing a BusinessWorks Stack]({{< ref "/post/2023/containerizing-businessworks" >}})